hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 * linetype
 * size

-To start, we will add position for the x- and y-axis since `geom_point` requires the most basic information about a scatterplot, i.e. what you want to plot on the x and y axes.
-All of the others mentioned above are optional.
+To start, we will specify the columns for the x- and y-axis since `geom_point()` requires the most basic information about a scatterplot, i.e. what you want to plot on the x and y axes.

 Typically, a scatterplot is used to illustrate the relationship between two numeric variables.
 The x-axis represents the independent variable and the y-axis represents the dependent variable.
 We can test this out using two numeric columns from our `bp_plot` tibble: